-2026 IEOC Symposium
+2026 IEOC/an-vision Symposium

 - Dec 19, 2024

-- 5 min read
+- 7 min read

-Updated: 2 days ago
+Updated: 56 minutes ago

 Named one of TIME’s 2024 World’s Greatest Places, World Equestrian Center (WEC) features a premier equestrian and multidisciplinary event venue located in Ocala, Florida.
 The Center is committed to providing an unparalleled experience for exhibitors, spectators, vendors, sponsors and retailers.
-The IEOC Symposium will be hosted at this facility, meeting space, restaurants, housing and unique on-site equine competitions and events.

-Plan to join us!
-Update as of January 22, 2026:
+Update as of February 13, 2026:

-The Call for Papers is now open!
+The Call for Papers is open, closing end of day Feb.
+28th!

-Exhibitor reservations are being taken.
+Exhibitor reservations are being taken, 2 spots left!

 Sponsorship opportunities are available.